Avellina Balestri

 Influences

 Avellina has a special love of British & Early American history, with a particular focus on the Middle Ages and the Long 18th Century.
 She is also interested in Middle Eastern history, culture, and languages.
 Some of her favorite works of literature include The Ballad of the White Horse by G.K.
 Chesterton, Murder in the Cathedral by T.S.
 Eliot, Revelations of Divine Love by Julian of Norwich, Death on a Friday Afternoon by John Richard Neuhaus, and The Reed of God by Caryll Houselander.
-Among her favorite films, she counts A Man for All Seasons, Amazing Grace, Master & Commander, The Song of Bernadette, and Gettysburg.
+Among her favorite films, she counts A Man for All Seasons (1966), I Confess (1953), The Song of Bernadette (1943), Amazing Grace (2006), Waterloo (1970), Damn the Defiant (1962), and Gettysburg (1993).
 Her favorite music artists include Loreena McKennitt, Karliene, Maddy Prior, Heather Dale, Julie Fowlis, John Michael Talbot, and Sami Yusuf.

 Spirituality